alecmce/es/talk.md

 Hello.
 My name is Alec McEachran.
 I'm an game and interactive software developer.
 I've worked in Silicon Valley for a few years now, for Slide, Gaia, Play Studios and just recently for Kabam.
 Right now in my day job I'm working on a great game called Realm of the Mad God.
 You should check it out, it's awesome.
 But it wasn't written by me, and it isn't written with an Entity System on the front-end, so check it out some other time.

 I want to talk to you today about Entity Systems.
 Some of you may know a lot about them, others little-to-nothing.
-That's ok; I'm going to keep this relatively high-level, talk about the ideas behind Entity Systems, what they do and why they're useful.
+That's ok; Most of this talk will be relatively high-level, about the ideas behind Entity Systems, what they do and why they're useful.

 # Object Oriented Thinking (2 - 10 mins)